Software-Improvement-Group/sigridci/docs/integrations/sigrid-api-documentation.md

     GET https://sigrid-says.com/rest/analysis-results/api/v1/objectives-evaluation/{customer}?startDate={start}&endDate={end}

-This will return the current objectives status and trend for all systems in your portfolio, for the specified time period.
+This will return the current objectives status and delta for all systems in your portfolio, for the specified time period.
 The `startDate` and `endDate` parameters accept dates in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601), for example 2024-05-17.

 This end point returns the following response: